-Hamstring injuries are very common, especially in athletes who participate in sports that require sprinting, such as track, soccer, football, tennis and basketball.
+Hamstring injuries are very common, especially in athletes who participate in sports that require sprinting, such as track, soccer, football, tennis, and basketball.

-What Is a Hamstring Injury?
+What is a Hamstring Injury?

 The large group of muscles and tendons in the back of the thigh are commonly called the hamstrings.
-The hamstrings bend at your knee and flexes at the hip to bend your leg back.
+The hamstrings bend at your knee and flex at the hip to bend your leg back.